Article 2 - Policies General

 A. Jurisdiction

 This Code applies to any behaviors that take place on the campuses of Concordia University Wisconsin, Concordia University Ann Arbor and all other satellite campuses of the University and at University-sponsored events on or off campus.
-This code may also apply off-campus and to actions online when the CSAO or designee determines that the off-campus conduct affects a substantial University interest.
+This code may also apply off-campus and to actions online when the CSSO or designee determines that the off-campus conduct affects a substantial University interest.
 A substantial University interest is defined to include:

 1. Any action that constitutes criminal offense as defined by federal or state law.
 This includes, but is not limited to, single or repeat violations of any local, state or federal law committed in the municipality where the University is located;